-The grading scale used for the evaluation of academic performance in the MBA program is an A-F scale, with the exception of MBA 580, which is pass/no pass only.
+The grading scale used for the evaluation of academic performance in the MBA program is an A-F scale.
 For complete information on grading and evaluation, see Academic Programs and Policies.

 Withdrawal from Class

 For information regarding the last date on which students may withdraw from a class and receive a "W" on their records, refer to the academic calendar at www.augsburg.edu/registrar.